Kongo cosmogram

-The Kongo cosmogram (also called yowa or dikenga cross, Kikongo: dikenga dia Kongo or tendwa kia nza-n' Kongo) is a core symbol in Kongo religion that depicts the physical world (Ku Nseke), the spiritual world (Ku Mpémba), the Kalûnga Line that runs between the two worlds, the sacred river that forms a circle through the two worlds, the four moments of the sun, and the four elements.
+The Kongo cosmogram (also called yowa or dikenga cross, Kikongo: dikenga dia Kongo or tendwa kia nza-n' Kongo) is a core symbol in Kongo religion that depicts the physical world (Ku Nseke), the spiritual world (Ku Mpémba), the vertical Mukula line that connects the two worlds, the horizontal Kalûnga line and sacred river that runs between the two worlds, the rotating sun that forms a circle around the two worlds, the four moments of the sun, and the four elements.

 History

 Ethnohistorical sources and material culture demonstrate that the Kongo cosmogram existed as a long-standing symbolic tradition within the Kongo culture before European contact in 1482, and that it continued in use in Central Africa through the early twentieth century.
 In its fullest embellishment, this symbol served as an emblematic representation of the Kongo people and summarized a broad array of ideas and metaphoric messages that comprised their sense of identity within the cosmos.

 The Kongo cosmogram was introduced to the Americas by Bakongo people who fell victim to the trans-Atlantic slave trade.
 Archaeological findings in the United States show evidence that the symbol was honored by Black Americans, who drew the Kongo cosmogram on the walls of church basements and engraved it in pottery.